 Color is the first message

 Y2K design treats color as the primary communication layer.
 Before a user reads a word, the colors have already told them what kind of product this is and what kind of people it's for.
-The palette isn't decorative — it's the personality.
+The palette is the personality.
 Blues, aquas, and electric purples from the early internet era mixed with warm metallics and candy pastels.

 Skeuomorphism without apology